dhcdata/RPT-Docs/SREC-Bylaws.md

 Neither the Chairman nor any other officer, employee, or representative of the Party shall borrow money in the name of the Party unless expressly authorized to do so by a two-thirds (2/3) vote of the SREC, notice of request for such authorization having been included in the call to the meeting at which the request is to be made.
 <h1><strong>ARTICLE IX – STATE HEADQUARTERS.</strong></h1>
 <h2>Section 1.
 Location.</h2>
-The permanent headquarters and executive office of the Party shall be in the capital city of Texas.
+The permanent headquarters and executive office of the Party shall be in Travis County, Texas.
 <h2>Section 2.
 Administration.</h2>
 The executive director, (if one be appointed) shall administer the operations of the State Headquarters under the direction of the Chairman.
 <h2>Section 3.
 Funds.</h2>